google-research/nisaba/nisaba/scripts/brahmic/data/README.md

     they may not have any exceptions from the general logic.
 1.  `fixed.textproto`: Rewrites for fixed rule romanization for the script to its ISO representation.
+1.  `script_config.textproto`: Script-specific configuration defined by
+    `nisaba.brahmic.ScriptConfig` protocol buffer.
+For the vast majority of the Brahmic scripts supported by Nisaba, this configuration file is not required.
+But there are some special cases, like Thaana (`Thaa`), that require customizations (e.g., removing the inherent vowel requirement), best defined through this configuration file.

 ## Language specific directories